YunoHost/doc/dkim.md

 *@DOMAIN.TLD mail._domainkey.DOMAIN.TLD
 ```

-Now we generate the keys ! smile
+Now we generate the keys! smile
 ```bash
 sudo cd /etc/opendkim/keys/DOMAIN.TLD
 sudo opendkim-genkey -s mail -d DOMAIN.TLD
 ```

 Output the DKIM DNS line to the terminal.
 Then, we install it on our DNS server.
 My ZONE file looks like this.
-(Be very careful with the formatting, the "p=...." needs to be in a single line.
+(Be very careful with the formatting, the "p=...." needs to be in a single line.)
 ```bash
 cat mail.txt